 You can define the number of voices used by each zone in Unison mode.
+To do this, navigate to Settings > Synth Voice > Voicing > Unison Voice Count.

-Navigate to Settings/Synth Voice/Voicing/Unison Voice Count.
-Use [Assign 1-4] to set the value for the lower zone and [Assign 5-8] to set the value for the upper zone.
+Use [Assign 1-4] to set the value for the lower zone (Two, Three, Six and Twelve voices) and [Assign 5-8] to set the value for the upper zone (Two, Three, Six and Twelve voices).